paulsunday/alx-low_level_programming/0x08-recursion/README.md

 Task 4: Write a function that returns the value of x raised to the power of y Task 5:Write a function that returns the natural square root of a number.
 Task 6: Write a function that returns 1 if the input integer is a prime number, otherwise return 0.
+Task 0: Write a function that returns 1 if a string is a palindrome and 0 if not.